Bell County Court Records

 | Certification | $1.00 per document |

-A search request provides a positive or negative result regarding the existence of a case, along with documentation of the case if one is found.
-Instruments associated with a case (such as wills, accountings, or court orders) are available for an additional charge and must be specifically requested.
+A search request returns a positive or negative result on the existence of a case, along with documentation if one is found.
+Instruments associated with a case — such as wills, accountings, or court orders — are available for an additional charge and must be specifically requested.
 Out-of-state checks are not accepted.

 Probate records in Bell County are generally public, though certain guardianship records involving incapacitated persons or minors may contain sealed or restricted information.
-Mental health case records associated with probate proceedings are typically confidential.
-For questions about accessing specific probate files, contact the County Clerk’s civil/probate division directly at (254) 933-5174.
+Mental health case records tied to probate proceedings are typically confidential.
+For questions about accessing specific probate files, contact the County Clerk's civil/probate division directly at (254) 933-5174.